FTBpro/go-workshop/README.md

     }
     ```
 2. Add a function - func updateFactsWithTicker(ctx context.Context, updateFunc func() error)
-    1. (Outside from updateFactsWithTicker) Create the updateFunc from step 7.2. that updates the store from an external provider
+    1. (Outside from updateFactsWithTicker) Create the updateFunc from step 7.2. that updates the repository from an external provider
     2. (Within the updateFactsWithTicker) Create a time.NewTicker
     3. (Within the updateFactsWithTicker) Add a go routine with a function that accepts the context
         1. Inside the function add an endless loop that will select from the channel (the ticker channel and the context one)
-            1. If the ticker channel (ticker.C) was selected - use the given updateFunc to update store
+            1. If the ticker channel (ticker.C) was selected - use the given updateFunc to update repository
             2. If the context channel (context.Done()) was selected -return (it means the main closed the context)

 ***